ashokelumalai1997/SpringBoot/learn-spring-boot/SpringBoot.md

 - Easy to test the changes locally
 - Any change in pom.xml needs manual restart.
 For most other files like properties, it works automatically

+# Prod Ready

+## Managing App.
+Config using Profiles
+- Applications have diff env: Dev, QA, Stage, Prod...
+- Different environments need different configuration:
+  - Different Databases
+  - Different webservices
+- How can you provide diff config for diff environments
+  - Profiles :  Environment specific configuration
+- How can you define externalized configuration for your application

+- Create different profiles for each:

+**Dev**
+**QA**
+**Stage**
+**Prod**

+- Say we want to log trace in dev and info in prod
+- create application-dev.properties, *-prod.properties etc and set "spring.profile.active=<env>" in application.properties

+Order - includes all below

+trace
+debug
+info
+warning
+error